samtax01/php-project-navigator/README.md

 ## Installation

 Clone the repository and extract it in your projects root directory.
 ![Form Sample](.index/assets/fileplacement.png)

+# Update menu
+- You can replace the content of 'phpmyadmin' with the latest version of phpmyadmin(https://www.phpmyadmin.net/downloads/)
+- To update menu, goto [/.index/themes/bootstrap/default_header.php](/.index/themes/bootstrap/default_header.php)

+## Credit
+- Chris Kankiewicz directorylister for the file listing feature. http://www.directorylister.com

 ## Contribution is welcome
 if you have any idea or feature you want to add, you can fork the project and create a pull request.